RealFX-Code/newTab/README.md

 ## Publicly hosted?

-Yes! it's hosted by me on Cloudflare Pages, at: https://newtab-2zt.pages.dev/
+Yes! it's hosted by me on Cloudflare Pages, at: <https://newtab-2zt.pages.dev/>

+### Hosting it yourself

+You're allowed to host it yourself, aslong as you know how to host a sveltekit app, When you host the app you are NOT allowed to take credit for the app yourself.

 ## Running